-More recently, I have returned to the interrelationships between astrology and prophecy in a new book project, tentatively titled “Astrology and the Sibyls,” an investigation of ways of knowing the future ranging from around 1100 to around 1600.
+More recently, I have returned to the interrelationships between astrology and prophecy in a new book project, tentatively titled “Astrology and the Sibyls,” an investigation of ways of knowing the future ranging from around 1100 to around 1600, research supported by a fellowship from the National Endowment for the Humanities in 2022-23.
 In addition, I have been exploring the connections between sanctity, mendicant reform, and tales of the demonic in a series of papers, articles, and book chapters focusing on the cults of Vincent Ferrer and Bernardino of Siena.

-Research Fields: Medieval Europe (Transnational); Magic and science in pre-modern Europe (Transnational); Medieval Christian cultures (Transnational); Prophecy and apocalyptic thought in medieval and Renaissance Europe (Transnational)
+Medieval Europe; Magic and the occult in pre-modern Europe; Medieval Christian cultures; Prophecy and apocalyptic thought in medieval and Renaissance Europe

 Courses Offered (subject to change)

-- HIS 107: The City: Contested Spaces, Syllabus
+- HIST 107: The City: Contested Spaces, Syllabus

-- HIS 185: History of the Future, Syllabus
+- HIST 185: History of the Future, Syllabus

-- HIS 187: Science, Magic, and the Occult: Antiquity to Newton, Syllabus
+- HIST 187: Science, Magic, and the Occult: Antiquity to Newton, Syllabus

-- HIS 289: Visionaries, Mystics, and Saints in Medieval and Renaissance Europe, Syllabus
+- HIST 289: Visionaries, Mystics, and Saints in Medieval and Renaissance Europe, Syllabus

-- HIS 382: Apocalypse Now...and Then: A History of Apocalyptic Thought, Syllabus
+- HIST 382: Apocalypse Now...and Then: A History of Apocalyptic Thought, Syllabus

-- HIS 383: Disease and Society from Antiquity to the Present, Syllabus
+- HIST 383: Disease and Society from Antiquity to the Present, Syllabus

 - The Saint and the Chopped-Up Baby: The Cult of Vincent Ferrer in Medieval and Early Modern Europe.
 Ithaca, NY: Cornell University Press, 2014.
 Winner of the 2016 La corónica International Book Award.